DhruvinSoni30/Jenkins-Terraform-AWS-Subnets/README.md

-# How to manage Public and Private subnets in AWS with Terraform?
+# How to manage Public and Private subnets in AWS with Jenkins & Terraform?

 ### What is Terraform?